 A Proud History Continues

-In 2013, SYMVIONICS once again stood proud as both the company’s IADS® products and its ATC simulation efforts were part of aviation history with the successful catapult launch and arrested landing of Northrop’s X-47B UCAS on the USS George H.W.
+In 2013, SYMVIONICS once again stood proud as both the company’s IADS® products and its shipboard Air Traffic Control (ATC) simulation efforts were part of aviation history with the successful catapult launch and arrested landing of Northrop’s X-47B UCAS on the USS George H.W.
 Bush.
 Also, with our growing NASA work, we are supporting new endeavors to return mankind back to the moon and safely navigate aircraft in an urban environment.
-Over thirty years later, Rich and Larry remain ever grateful for the amazing efforts of everyone in the SYMVIONICS family and are proud to know that those efforts continue to help our war-fighters make the world more secure and our aviation industry safer.
+Over thirty years later, Rich and Larry remain ever grateful for the amazing efforts of everyone in the SYMVIONICS family and are proud to know that those efforts continue to help our warfighters make the world more secure and our aviation industry safer.